AsoboStudio/glTF-Blender-IO-MSFS/README.md

 You should look at your shader nodes in your original blend file and make sure the bsdf node paramerters are the same as the panel values.
-These can get out of synch when you modify the parameters in the "Surface" section of the "Material Properties" panel instead of the "MSFS Material Params" section
+These can get out of synch when you modify the parameters in the "Surface" section of the "Material Properties" panel instead of the "MSFS Material Params" section.
+Pay particular attension to Metallic Scale/Factor and Roughness Scale/Factor.
 Steps:
 - 1. Open your blend file.